Do you want to study in Germany but are stuck because you don't know what to study? We got the answer for you! Just give is a read!

 Every international student, including Nepalese, after the completion of studies in Germany, can legally extend their visa for 18 more months.
 During this period, students are allowed to stay in Germany and seek jobs in their respective fields.
 During this time, students can search and do any work irrespective of their field.
 To get a working visa, after 18 months, students have to find a permanent job as per their field of study.
 After getting a permanent job, students can also apply for a permanent residency after fulfilling the state requirement.

 The EU Blue Card is a residence permit that allows international students to stay and work in Germany and other EU states.
 It is a very crucial permit that students seek after their graduation as it allows them to work and stay legally in any EU country without restriction.
 It allows students freedom of movement, permanent residency, and many facilities which are available to EU citizens.
-Getting a blue card might not be easy, certainly not for fresh graduates.
-Fresh graduates have a minimal chance of getting a blue card because of certain criteria like university degree and work experience.
-This means students can only apply for the blue card after they have successfully received a university degree and found the right job which legally meets the EU blue card criteria.
-For most cases, international students can only apply for a blue card after they get a working visa, on a student visa it is not possible to apply.
-However, if you have already found the right job while studying and meet the legal criteria, it is possible to apply directly after graduation.

 The chances of getting a job after study in Germany are very high.
 Many Nepalese students are already working in Germany successfully.
 You can also get a blue card after you get your job.

 While many universities offer the cheapest fee structure, the cost of living, however, can be expensive in some states.
 Some parts of Germany can be more expensive to live in than other European countries.
 Munich, for example, is one of the expensive cities in Germany to live in, with the average cost per year might reach up to €12,000 which is certainly expensive compared to the average annual living costs in Germany, which is €10,200.
-The majority of your expenses will go to your rent.
-On average the monthly rent is around €280, for a shared flat.
-The rent can be as low as €234 in a student hall of residence.
-If we take data from DAAD, the average monthly cost of living in Germany are as follows:

 Different course timings are available based on the need of the students and availability of the teachers we do have different time available according to the needs of students , Morning and Afternoon Shifts are available